chatwoot/charts/charts/chatwoot/README.md

 $ helm install chatwoot chatwoot/chatwoot
 ```

 The command deploys Chatwoot on the Kubernetes cluster in the default configuration.
-The [Parameters](#parameters) section lists the parameters that can be configured during installation.
+The [parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`